Cross-platform mobile with on-device AI — where latency meets privacy.

 Voice agent integration

-ElevenLabs and PlayHT provide streaming TTS APIs with low enough latency for conversational voice experiences on mobile.
-We integrate these with Whisper or platform ASR for full voice agent pipelines — input, processing, and output — within Flutter.
+ElevenLabs and PlayHT both expose streaming TTS APIs with first-audio latency under 500ms — viable for conversational voice on mobile.
+We wire these to Whisper STT or platform-native ASR to build full input-to-output voice pipelines inside Flutter, including interrupt handling and turn management.

 Streaming cloud LLM responses on mobile